sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-detailed-design.md

 #### 1.1.1.
 CONFIG DB

-DPU / vDPU definitions:
+##### 1.1.1.1.
+DPU / vDPU definitions

-> NOTE:
->
-> * These tables are imported from the SmartSwitch HLD to make the doc more convenient for reading, and we should always use that doc as the source of truth.
+* These tables are imported from the SmartSwitch HLD to make the doc more convenient for reading, and we should always use that doc as the source of truth.
-> * These tables should be prepopulated before any HA configuration tables below are programmed.
+* These tables should be prepopulated before any HA configuration tables below are programmed.

 | Table | Key | Field | Description |
 | --- | --- | --- | --- |